mathworks/Simscape-Robot-Conveyor-Belts/README.txt

-Robot arm with 5 degrees of freedom and gripper Copyright 2016-2019 The MathWorks, Inc.
+Robot arm with 5 degrees of freedom and gripper.
+Copyright 2016-2019 The MathWorks, Inc.

 Models a robot arm with 5 degrees of freedom and a gripper, along with